Suraj-Upadhyay/MinimalOS/README.md

 for all.

 P.S.
-If you do want to contribute to this project, you should open an issue asking to contribute and hopefully we can give you a feature to implement which is not in the above list.
+If you do want to contribute to this project, you should open an issue asking to contribute and hopefully, we can give you a feature to implement which is not in the above list.

 ## Post Scriptum